David Luchins: Life and career

 Luchins was born in New York City, the eldest son of Abraham Luchins, a Gestalt psychologist, and Edith Hirsch Luchins, a mathematician and psychologist, who was one of the first women to serve on the national board of the Orthodox Union.
 He is a graduate of Yeshiva College, where he studied under Rabbi Ahron Soloveichik in his sophomore year and four years under Rabbi Joseph B. Soloveitchik.
 In 1977, Luchins earned his Ph.D. from the Graduate Center of the City University of New York.
 He has been chairman of the political science department at Touro College since 1978, where he teaches courses in American politics and international relations and serves as founding dean of Touro's Lander College for Women.

 Luchins is a frequent speaker at high schools, colleges, synagogues and Jewish communal groups in North America and Israel, lecturing on political and social issues.
 In summer, he serves as a guest instructor at Aish HaTorah, an Orthodox religious outreach program located in the Old City of Jerusalem.
 He has been a vice-president of the Orthodox Union since 1976 and a member of the executive committee of the Jewish Council for Public Affairs since 1984.
 He formerly served on the national commissions of the Anti-Defamation League and the Jewish Fund for Justice.

 Luchins is married to Vivian Luchins née Osdoby, a graduate of Yeshiva University's Stern College for Women.
 The couple met as high school students active in the National Conference of Synagogue Youth, the Orthodox Union's youth organization.
-Now called simply NCSY, the organization honored the Luchins in 2011 for 50 years of service.
+Now called simply NCSY, the organization honored the Luchinses in 2011 for 50 years of service.
 Vivian Luchins is chair of NCSY summer programs, a senior member of the Orthodox Union's youth commission and a member of the Orthodox Union's national board.
 The couple lives in the Bronx.